 The Fifth Doctor and Nyssa are always a reliable pairing, and they have some great moments in this audio.
-There are also some genuine scares in this story, as there are some gruesome moments and sinister settings that keep the listener on their toes throughout the story.
+There are also some genuine scares on offer here, as an array of gruesome moments and sinister settings keep the listener on their toes throughout the adventure.
 The Daleks themselves are also a highlight, as they still make an impact despite only appearing halfway through the story.
 The cover depicts the ragged, rusted and decaying Daleks that have been hiding underground for centuries, which look great, but the audio doesn’t do anything particularly unique with the idea of ancient Daleks that have been buried underground for so long that they have corroded over time.
 While Plague of the Daleks is itself a memorable story, the Daleks themselves are not the most memorable thing about this audio.

 Good-Tier Dalek Stories